aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getNullString() {#getNullString--}

+<b>@deprecated.</b> Please use the 'nullString' property instead.
 Gets the string displayed in cells that contain null values when the DisplayNullString property is true.The default value is an empty string.

 ```javascript
 getNullString() : string;